-Scientists involved in the Tepco plant say it will be at least four decades before the reactors are rendered safe, decontamination work is completed and the tens of thousands of people who used to live in the exclusion zone around the plant can return.
+Scientists involved in the Tepco plant say it will be at least 40 years before the reactors are rendered safe, decontamination work is completed and the tens of thousands of people who used to live in the exclusion zone around the plant can return.
 Some believe that time-frame is optimistic.

-Among them is Harvey Wasserman is a life-long activist who speaks, writes and organizes widely on energy, the environment, history, drug war, election protection and grassroots politics.
+Among them is Harvey Wasserman – a life-long activist who speaks, writes and organizes widely on energy, the environment, history, drug war, election protection and grassroots politics.

 He teaches history and cultural & ethnic diversity at two central Ohio colleges.

-Harvey marched at his first demonstration in 1962, helping to de-segregate a roller rink in Columbus.
-He briefly met Dr. Martin Luther King on the Meredith March for civil rights in Grenada, Mississippi, in 1966.
+Harvey marched at his first demonstration in 1962, helping to de-segregate a skating rink in Columbus.
+He met Dr. Martin Luther King on the Meredith March for civil rights in Grenada, Mississippi, in 1966.

 As a student editor at the University of Michigan Daily, his 1966 editorial “The Use of Marijuana: It Should be Legal” went global on the wire services.